Victor-Ou/Digit-Recognition/README.md

 The frontend is built with Flask, and HTML/CSS

+## Setup

+To run this program locally after copying the repository, a virtual environment must be set up.
+After setting up the virtual environment, the latest versions of Keras, Tensorflow and Flask should be installed.

 ## How it looks

 Images can be found under the Digit_Recognition folder at Digit_Recognition/Homescreen.JPG, Digit_Recognition/Predict2.JPG, Digit_Recognition/Predict7.JPG